mak-TechWhiz/DS18B20-ESP32-MQTT-mTLS/README.md

 openssl x509 -req -in server.csr -CA ca.crt -CAkey ca.key \
   -CAcreateserial -out server.crt -days 365 -sha256
 ```
+IMPORTANT: Put the CN (Common Name) as your server's (On which the Mosquitto Broker is running) hostname.
+For Example: If you are using Raspberry Pi, then chech it's hostname and put that in CN field.
+Refer to my other repo for how to configure hostname.

 ### 1.3 Generate Client Certificate (for ESP32)